 "Expedited service" means the method by which an application for SNAP is processed to ensure that the neediest households have access to benefits no later than the seventh (7th) calendar day following the date of application.

-"Fair hearing" or "State-level fair hearing" means a hearing conducted in person or on the telephone by an administrative adjudicator to provide an impartial decision on a household's appeal of a local office's decision or action.
+"Fair hearing" means a hearing conducted in person or on the telephone by the Office of Administrative Courts to provide an impartial decision on a household's appeal of a local office's decision or action.